mrturcot/Gentoo-Stuff/README.md

 Further edit the configs to your liking if you so choose && emerge @everything!
-<sub>kernel not included, however you could possibly use a kernel.bin [*not recommended as thats pretty lame*] eg. sys-kernel/
+<sub>~~kernel not included~~, however you could possibly use a kernel.bin [*not recommended as thats pretty lame*] eg. sys-kernel/
 gentoo-kernel-bin</sub>

-(I have not tested this) furthermore, I do provide my .config for current "6.0-gentoo-sources" super trimmed down kernel (10MB) shared in "/stuff".
+(I have not tested this) furthermore, I do provide my kernel (LOL if someone actually boots this) and .config for current "6.0-gentoo-sources" super trimmed down (10MB) shared in /kernel.
 This is for a basic AMD Ryzen 2700 x470 znver1 & AMDGPU Arctic Islands - POLARIS10/11/12, VEGAM setup.
-I guess it would work for others with same chipsets? [*not* as a drop in but maybe a start/base?], (running "make menuconfig [https://wiki.gentoo.org/wiki/Kernel/Configuration#Configuration]" in the activily set gentoo kernel sources "/usr/src/linux" would be 100% manditory as other hardware specifications would need to be set for your setup...)
+I guess it would work for others with same chipsets? totally not sure but maybe??
+Completely UNTESTED, (running "make menuconfig [https://wiki.gentoo.org/wiki/Kernel/Configuration#Configuration]" in your activily set gentoo kernel sources in "/usr/src/linux" would be 100% strongly recommened making your own kernel from the kernel.config as other hardware specifications would probably need to be set for your setup...)
 This is *Untested*...